notofonts/math/documentation/building-math-fonts/index.md

 ```

 #### Primes
-Prime characters are in itesting case for `ssty` feature.
-In most fonts the prime are designed as raised appostroph-like glyphs, but in TeX prime was designed as a full sized glyph that sets near baseline and the math input treats it as a superscript that then gets scaled and moved vertically like any other superscript.
+Prime characters are an interesting case for `ssty` feature.
+In most fonts the prime are designed as raised apostrophe-like glyphs, but in TeX prime was designed as a full sized glyph that sets near baseline and the math input treats it as a superscript that then gets scaled and moved vertically like any other superscript.
 OpenType math inherits this, so if the font designed prime as usual in text fonts, the layout engine will further scale it down and raise it up, making it look smaller and higher than expected.
 There are two ways to fix this:
 1. Design the prime glyph like TeX fonts do, but then when prime is used outside math engine it will look wrong.
 2. Design the base prime glyph as normal, and provide and alternate glyph that is design like TeX fonts to be activated with the `ssty` feature.
 This way prime looks good when used in text and math.

-This ahould apply to all prime characters in Unicode, namely: U+2032, U+2033, U+2034, U+2035, U+2036, U+2037, and U+2057.
+This should apply to all prime characters in Unicode, namely: U+2032, U+2033, U+2034, U+2035, U+2036, U+2037, and U+2057.

 ### Flattened ascent forms (`flac`)
-Some times accents overl capitals are reduced in height to reduce the height of accented glyphs.
+Some times accents over capitals are reduced in height to reduce the height of accented glyphs.
 In math the pre-composed accented glyphs are not used and accents are placed by the math layout engine (controlled by several constants discussed below).
-This feature allows providing an alternate set of accents to be used over capital glyphs (actually over any glyphs higher than a consttant define by the font).
+This feature allows providing an alternate set of accents to be used over capital glyphs (actually over any glyphs higher than a constant define by the font).
 It should use a single substitution lookup:
 ```fea
 sub actutecomb by actutecomb.flac;
 ```

 ### Dotless forms (`dtls`)
 Sometimes “i” and “j” glyphs loose their dot (title) when an accent is placed over them, e.g. $\hat{\imath}\ \hat{\jmath}$.
-This feature is used to substitutite them with dotless alternate glyphs.
-It should use a signle substutution lookup:
+This feature is used to substitute them with dotless alternate glyphs.
+It should use a single substitution lookup:
 ```fea
 sub i by idotless;
 sub iitalic-math by iitalic-math.dotless;
 ```

 ## The `MATH` table
 OpenType math fonts has a dedicated table that contains math typesetting-related data.
-This table contains various font wide mayh typesetting parameters,, as well as glyph level math-related metrics and data.
+This table contains various font wide math typesetting parameters,, as well as glyph level math-related metrics and data.
 OpenType math layout engines consult this table when building-up math equations.
-Some aspects of this table might seem redundant, e.g. in provides it was of positioning accents over base glyphs, which is usually done using `GPOS` table for text fonts, but math accent positioning can involve more complex cases than what can be handled by GPOS table (like accents over multiple letters; $\widehat{abc}$) so `GPOS` table is not used in math layout and `MATH` table is used instead (some implmentations might apply `GPOS` kerning, but most don’t).
+Some aspects of this table might seem redundant, e.g. in provides it was of positioning accents over base glyphs, which is usually done using `GPOS` table for text fonts, but math accent positioning can involve more complex cases than what can be handled by GPOS table (like accents over multiple letters; $\widehat{abc}$) so `GPOS` table is not used in math layout and `MATH` table is used instead (some implementations might apply `GPOS` kerning, but most don’t).

 Editing `MATH` table can be cumbersome since few tools support it.
-Currently the tools avaialble for editing `MATH` table are FontForge, [Glyphs MATH Plugin](https://github.com/Nagwa-Limited-Community/Glyphs-MATH-Plugin), and FontTools Python Library.
+Currently the tools available for editing `MATH` table are FontForge, [Glyphs MATH Plugin](https://github.com/Nagwa-Limited-Community/Glyphs-MATH-Plugin), and FontTools Python Library.
 There was also a tool from Microsoft, but it does not seem to be publicly available anymore.

-The general idea is the same, so the examples here will use Glyphs with the MATH plugin, but it should be applicable to any other tool with the neccassary modifications.
+The general idea is the same, so the examples here will use Glyphs with the MATH plugin, but it should be applicable to any other tool with the necessary modifications.

-Math table can roughly be devided into font-wide parameters (constants) and glyph-level data.
+Math table can roughly be divided into font-wide parameters (constants) and glyph-level data.

 ### Constants
 Constants are font-wide data that control various aspects of math typesetting.

 * `scriptPercentScaleDown`: This is the percent by which first level super/sub scripts will be scaled.
-The spec recommonds 80%, but this is too big when optically sized alternates of `ssty` feature are provided, a better value is propably between 60-70%.
+The spec recommends 80%, but this is too big when optically sized alternates of `ssty` feature are provided, a better value is probably between 60-70%.
 For comparison, TeX’s default setup uses 10pt font as a base font, and 7pt font for first level scripts, and 5pt for the second level (TeX’s default fonts are optically adjusted to the point size they are used for).
 This constant should be taken into account when designing the `ssty` variants, i.e. 70% means you are designing for 7pt optical size, and so on.
 * `scriptScriptPercentScaleDown`: This is the percent by which second level super/sub scripts will be scaled.
-The spec recommonds 60%, but same as the previous constant, be around 50%.
+The spec recommends 60%, but same as the previous constant, be around 50%.
-* `delimitedSubFormulaMinHeight`: Nobody knows what this constant is for, except that Microsoft’s math layout engine [mistakengly uses it instead of the next constant](https://github.com/MicrosoftDocs/typography-issues/issues/1136), so in reality it needs to be set to whatever value `displayOperatorMinHeight` is set to.
+* `delimitedSubFormulaMinHeight`: Nobody knows what this constant is for, except that Microsoft’s math layout engine [mistakenly uses it instead of the next constant](https://github.com/MicrosoftDocs/typography-issues/issues/1136), so in reality it needs to be set to whatever value `displayOperatorMinHeight` is set to.
 * `displayOperatorMinHeight`: Math layout engine use bigger glyph for _big_ operators (e.g. integral or summation) when math equations are in display mode (standalone between paragraphs, as opposed of being inline with the regular text).
 This means at least two glyphs are needed for each big operator, one for text math and the other for display math.
-It is possiple to have more than one glyph, and this constant tells the layout engine what is the minimum size (bounding box height) of the big operator in display style, to skip any glyph that is smaller than it.
+It is possible to have more than one glyph, and this constant tells the layout engine what is the minimum size (bounding box height) of the big operator in display style, to skip any glyph that is smaller than it.
 Even if the font has only two glyphs for each big operator, this constant should be set to a value larger than the size of the first glyph of **all** big operator.
-There is a catch, however, since Microsoft implmentation has a bug where it reads `delimitedSubFormulaMinHeight` instead of this constants, so the value that should be set for `displayOperatorMinHeight`, should also be used for `delimitedSubFormulaMinHeight` so that the font behaves correctly in various implmentations.
+There is a catch, however, since Microsoft implementation has a bug where it reads `delimitedSubFormulaMinHeight` instead of this constants, so the value that should be set for `displayOperatorMinHeight`, should also be used for `delimitedSubFormulaMinHeight` so that the font behaves correctly in various implementations.
 * `mathLeading`: No one also knows what this constant is used for, or how to test it, so read the spec description and make up your mind.
 * `axisHeight`: This is a very important constant.
 In math layout, big operators, fractions, and many other constructs with large vertical size are vertically centered.
 They are centered around the value of this constant, so it should be the vertical center of the small operators (minus, plus, equal, less than, bigger than, etc).
 The simplest way to calculate its value is to use the vertical center of the minus glyph, and then make sure all small operators are centered around it (well, not all of them, most of them, some glyphs look better when they set on the base line, so use your judgment and check other math fonts).
 * `accentBaseHeight`: As discussed above, the math layout engine does not use `GPOS` table for positioning anchors.
 It instead uses data from the `MATH` table, and this constant is one of them.
-By default the accent will not be shifted vertically unless the height of the glyph exceeds this constat.
+By default the accent will not be shifted vertically unless the height of the glyph exceeds this constant.
 This is meant so that accents over glyphs without ascenders are kept in their default position, so it should be set to x-height + overshot.
-* `flattenedAccentBaseHeight`: The `flac` feature will be applied to accents over glyphs hiegher than this constant, so it should be set to cap-height.
+* `flattenedAccentBaseHeight`: The `flac` feature will be applied to accents over glyphs higher than this constant, so it should be set to cap-height.

 ### Glyph data